Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Future Quest Grant Application.md

 #### Problem Description
 In one or two sentences describe the problem.
-- ReFi has carbon myopia.
-The value of regeneration is implicit; it's embodied in the qualities of a well functioning ecosystem.
-Accounting and evaluation of these qualities has become a bottleneck for place based regenerative economies because they lack a way to engage with the wider economy.
+- The value of regeneration is implicit; it's embodied in the qualities of a well functioning ecosystem.
+The accounting and evaluation of such implicit qualities has become a bottleneck for place based regenerative economies because they lack ways to engage with the wider economy.
 We need ReFinancial Innovation!

 #### Solution Description
 In one or two sentences describe the solution